rocketinsights/web-blueprint/soapbox/people/afraser.md

 ## Consider international cultural differences.

-This is something I'm still learning but in Erin Meyer's book [The Culture Map](https://erinmeyer.com/books/the-culture-map/) she outlines 8 axes along which people from different countries may differ.
+Communication, leadership, and decision making styles vary across cultures.
+For example, in some cultures, if you deliver two things that someone requested and they respond with "Thank you so much!
+I loved Thing 1."
+This may tacitly imply that they would like you offer a different version of the second thing.

+If you're interested in learning more about this, check out [The Culture Map](https://erinmeyer.com/books/the-culture-map/) by Erin Meyer.

-To get a sense of how these might be applied, [this video](https://hbr.org/video/embed/5476393165001/how-cultures-across-the-world-approach-leadership) provides an overiew of how different cultures approach leadership.
+You can also check out [this short video](https://hbr.org/video/embed/5476393165001/how-cultures-across-the-world-approach-leadership) for an overiew of how different cultures approach leadership, or listen to this [interview with Erin Meyer](https://armchairexpertpod.com/pods/erin-meyer).